LandRegistry/digital-register-smoke-tests/README.md

  2. Seed the database for titles and user by running lr-seed-data.

- 3. In test_variables.rb amend SMOKE_TITLE_NUMBER, SMOKE_PARTIAL_ADDRESS, and SMOKE_POSTCODE with the title you want the smoke tests to use.
+ 3. In test_variables.rb amend SMOKE_TITLE_NUMBER, SMOKE_PARTIAL_ADDRESS, and SMOKE_POSTCODE with the title you
+ want the smoke tests to use.
+These variables are set to match the dev environment data.
+ 4. Run the following command:

+    ./run_tests.sh